kubeshop/monokle-community-plugins/README.md

 ```

 Report a problem simply by passing back the resource to our rule API's `report`.
-By giving a YAML path to the resource, Monokle can show you the error in real-time
+By giving a YAML path to the resource, [Monokle Cloud](https://app.monokle.com/) can show you the error in real-time
 in the editor as seen below:

 ![example TypeScript plugin](/docs/images/example-ts-plugin.png)